Price includes freshly prepared BBQ lunch, open bar, and snorkel gear

-North Pacific Humpback Whales are the can weigh anywhere between 25-40 tons (50,000-80,000 lbs), and approximately 1-ton (2,000 lbs) as newborns.
-They can grown up to 60-feet in length, the females being the larger sized of the breed.
-The Humpback Whale’s upper (dorsal) body is primarily a dark shade of grey, with distinct areas of white on their flippers (pectoral fins) and under (ventral) bellies.
-On average, the North Pacific Humpback Whale can live for about 50-years (although there have been accounts living up to 90-years), and reach sexual maturity between 5-7 years old.
+North Pacific humpback whales are the can weigh anywhere between 25-40 tons (50,000-80,000 lbs), and approximately 1-ton (2,000 lbs) as newborns.
+They can grow up to 60 feet in length, the females being the larger sized of the breed.
+The humpback whale’s upper (dorsal) body is primarily a dark shade of grey, with distinct areas of white on their flippers (pectoral fins) and under (ventral) bellies.
+On average, the North Pacific humpback whale can live for about 50 years (although there have been accounts living up to 90 years), and reach sexual maturity between 5-7 years old.

 Humpbacks are still a huge mystery.
 There have been no recorded sightings of humpback whales mating or giving birth.